 Abuse and neglect can come in many forms, including:

 This type of abuse covers a broad range of behaviors.
-Mental abuse may come in the form of manipulation, isolation, sarcasm, hurtful language, or insults.
+Mental abuse may come in the form of manipulation, isolation, sarcasm, hurtful language, or also, insults.
 This is an extremely damaging type of abuse, as it is not only harmful to the patient’s mental wellbeing and self-esteem, but it can cause the patient to act against their own needs in the interest of keeping their caretaker happy.

-We offer FREE case reviews to victims, and never accept any up-front legal fees.
+Lastly, we offer FREE case reviews to victims, and never accept any up-front legal fees.